rmichnovicz/cpr-example/README.md

-Status: this code gets a simple map from the Overpass OpenStreetMaps API, turns it into a nice graph, and queries elevations using a raster, and prints out the elevations it queried.
+Status: this code gets a simple map from the Overpass OpenStreetMaps API, turns it into a nice graph, queries elevations using a raster, and prints out the elevations it queried.

 I started my code with the Requests example forked here.
 I also added Boost IOStreams module as a requirement.